0x50F1A/accounting/readme.md

 ### Note on decrypting

 The `git-agecrypt` docs are not amazing.

-To decrypt after cloning, add an identity `git-agecrypt config add -i ~/.ssh/id_ed25519`.
+To decrypt a particular file after cloning, add an identity `git-agecrypt config add -i ~/.ssh/id_ed25519`.

 This identity needs to be a recipient of that particular file.